Anglophile: In Eastern Asia

 Among the Karen people of Burma who were converted to Christianity by British missionaries in the 19th century and had long felt oppressed by the militaristic Burmese state, Anglophilia is very common.
 Likewise with the Shan people: starting in the 1880s the sons of the Shan elite were educated at the British-style boarding school at Taunggyi and at universities in Britain, which resulted in much of the Shan elite becoming Anglophiles who treasured British culture as if it were their own.
 The Karens fought with the British during all three Burmese Wars and during the Second World War, they resisted the Pan-Asian propaganda of the Japanese, who called on all Asians to unite under Japan's leadership.
 The Karens stayed loyal to the British and waged a guerilla war against the Japanese.
 One Karen veteran of the war explained in a 2009 interview that he had resisted the Pan-Asian propaganda of the Japanese because he was Karen, a group just like the Shan and the Mon that "really liked" the British and preferred to fight under alliances.
 The veteran stated that as a Karen, he had to stay loyal to the British Crown.

 As late as 1981, much of the elite Karen leadership was described as "Anglophile".
 In the Shan states which have been unhappily part of Burma since 1948, one Shan man, Sengjoe (most Shans have only one name) told American journalist Christopher Cox (in slightly broken English) that most Shan were nostalgic for the British Empire: "The Shan people enjoyed peace and prosperity during the British rule, in the colonization days.
 Still the old people mention it with tears.
 We remember the old days while the British were ruling.
 It was the best.
 We have peace.
 We have tranquility.
 After independence, we have all the miseries placed by the Bamars."
 Sengjoe only faulted the British for not granting the Shan independence in 1948 by granting independence to Burma, with the Shan being included in the newly independent Burma very much against their will.

-Sangjoe complained that the Shan had stayed loyal to the British during World War II and waged a guerilla struggle against the Japanese, but the Bamars had collaborated with the Japanese.
+Sangjoe complained that the Shan had stayed loyal to the British the Second World War and waged a guerrilla struggle against the Japanese, but the Bamars had collaborated with the Japanese.
 Sengjoe accused the British of betraying the Shan by including them in Burma, a state dominated by chauvinist Bamar nationalists, who had all been willing collaborators with the Japanese and wanted to wreak vengeance against those had fought against them in the war.